Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Methods

 $12,000$ single-machine cases with $6$ jobs ($N=6$) were generated according to the distributions in Table~\ref{tab:1}.
 The optimal job orders for these single-machine cases were computed using the exact MILP algorithm.
 These optimal orders were used to create labels for each case as follows.
 Let $\sigma$ denote the permutation corresponding to the correct ordering for a particular case, i.e. $\sigma[j]=k$ if the $j$'th job scheduled is job $k$.
 Then the label for that case is a vector $L$ of length $N$ with entries in $[0,1]$ given by:

 so that the order of the entries in $L$ matches the order of the jobs scheduled.
 The metric used to evaluate the NN output is mean squared difference between the label and the output.

 To improve the training performance of the NN, first the starting structure is adjusted.
-Preliminary investigations showed a linear activation function on the hidden layer and the stochastic gradient descent optimizer gave the best results.
+In initial testing, we tried layers with between $4N$ and $8N$ nodes, and with linear, softmin, softmax, softplus, softsign, hyperbolic tangent, SELU, elu, ReLU, and sigmoid activation functions.
+These functions were selected because of their common use, although other activation functions exist.
+More limited testing on the number of hidden layers suggested that one hidden layer with $4N$ nodes and a linear activation has the best performance using the objective function listed in \ref{sec:objFunction}.
+Parameter optimization methods tried include adadelta, adagrad, adam, adamw, adamax, RMSProp, and Stochactic Gradient Descent (SGD).
 The batch size was not optimized, and was set at 1.
 The mean squared error (MSE) loss function was used to gauge performance.
 The number of epochs was adjusted based on the loss curves, which leads to an epoch value of $250$ where the curves begin to plateau.

 During training we plot the loss curves to assist in evaluating the number of epochs.
 The loss curve is shown in Figure~\ref{fig:default_model_learning}, which shows the flattening of the loss curve at 250 epochs.